How to put your best foot forward

 Which candidate would you like to interview to be your new marketing manager?

-So, how do I apply this information to my job search?
+How do you apply this information to your job search?

 Using the examples above, apply these easy steps when developing your CV for each role you apply for: